chrisjsewell/ipypublish/README.md

 - `caption` and `label` are optional
 - `placement` is optional and constitutes using a placement arguments for the table (e.g. \begin{table}[H]).
 See [Positioning_images_and_tables](https://www.sharelatex.com/learn/Positioning_images_and_tables).
 - `alternate` is optional and constitutes using alternating colors for the table rows (e.g. \rowcolors{2}{gray!25}{white}).
 See (https://tex.stackexchange.com/a/5365/107738)[https://tex.stackexchange.com/a/5365/107738].
+- if tables exceed the text width, in latex, they will be shrunk to fit

 For  **equations** (e.g. thos output by `sympy`), enter in cell metadata: